 Application like digital audio workstation (DAW) on mobile phone or live performing musical apps like Looper, Launchpad falls into this category.
 The app **is interactive**, but the reference of what is the "correct" timing are all controllable.
 Imagine you start a drum loop.
 Each sound might have delay based on device, but all delays are equal, results in a perfect sequence albeit variable start time.
 When starting another loops, it is 100% possible for the software to compensate and match the beat that is currently playing.
 This class of application is immune to mobile audio latency.

-What I am making is a music game.
-Even a little bit of latency will be very obvious.
+Even a little bit of latency will be very obvious in a music game.
 Since there is a beat in the song for reference, players will be able to tell right away that he/she is hearing 2 separate sound (the beat in the song and the response sound) even if the player scores a perfect.

 You used to poll for touch in Unity via